mindsdb/mindsdb/README.md

 If you find a bug, please submit an [issue on GitHub here](https://github.com/mindsdb/mindsdb/issues/new/choose).

-Here is how you can get community support:
+Here's how you can get community support:

 * Post a question at [MindsDB Slack Community](https://mindsdb.com/joincommunity?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo).
 * Ask for help at our [GitHub Discussions](https://github.com/mindsdb/mindsdb/discussions).